ukparliament/ontologies/procedure/flowcharts/meta/parsing/index.md

 				set the route current status to FALSE

-				set the route status to 'not traverable'
+				set the route status to 'untraverable'

 			otherwise if the route's start date is not greater than today and its end date is not less than today